joshmeranda/MyJournal/programming/best-practices.md

 While there is rarely one right way to do anything while programming, there are some best practices that will almost always improve your code.

+You may also want to check out [Programming Principles](principles.md) for more on writing good code!

 ## Input / Output (IO)

 ### Do not check for file before opening